progbisht/graphQL-CRUD/README.md

 # GraphQL Sever and CRUD Operations

+## Objective
-In this section I have implemeted the GraphQL server with the help of Node.js in order to work with the Queries and Mutations in GraphQL.
-As we all know that the GraphQL resolves one of the generic problem of overfetching and underfetching (usually encoundered while using REST API) as it provides only requested amount of data.
-It is also suitable for handling complex queries when the data are related to each other.
+In this minor project, I have implemented the GraphQL server with the help of Node.js to work with the Queries and Mutations in GraphQL.
+As we all know GraphQL(runtime for APIs) resolves one of the generic problems of overfetching and underfetching (usually encountered while using REST API) as it provides only the requested amount of data.
+It fetches exactly the amount of data requested and is suitable for handling complex queries (aggregate data from multiple sources).

 ## Dependencies
 - [Node] (Run the GraphQL server)
 - Apollo Server
 - GraphQL

-## Usage
+## Installation & Usage
 - Clone the repo
 ```
 git clone [repo name]